YES! There are affordable places to retire at the beach in Panama too!

 COME SEE HOW YOU CAN LIVE BETTER FOR LESS IN PANAMA!

-Join us for a Private Panama Relocation Tour of the most popular BEACH communities in Panama!
+Join us for an all-inclusive 6-day, 7-night Private Panama Relocation Tour to see some popular BEACH communities in Panama!
 You’ll get to see rentals every day during your tour!
-You might even find the perfect beach house during your Private Panama Relocation Tour!
+You might find the perfect beach house during your Private Panama Relocation Tour!
 Plus, you’ll learn all the important information you need to know to have a smooth, hassle-free move to Panama.
 See Details HERE

 Sounds great, but not sure if maybe to old too move.
 My wife is 75 and am 77.
 What u think?
 Need to be close to VA care.